 Centuries of history are reflected in the authentic 16th century Chianti estate Poderi Val Verde of 190 acres.
-The five stone houses were built over a period of more than 300 years, repeatedly expanded as need for more space arose.
+The five stone houses were built over a period of more than 400 years, repeatedly expanded as need for more space arose.

 In ancient times houses were built along the old trails which often followed a chain of natural springs.
 Some of those trails date back as far as Roman times.
 Most likely this is also the reason why the main estate “Tenuta di Ricavo ” and this hamlet was built here, along with a few monasteries close by.
 Most of these monasteries have long been converted into private homes.
 Hiking the surrounding gravel roads, one may still find remains of chapels and other buildings.

-Most likely the first house, now named "Casa Acacia", was built 300 to 350 years ago as a stable and barn for sheep and goats that grazed in this valley a long way from the original estate.
+Most likely the first house, now named "Casa Acacia", was built 400 to 450 years ago as a stable and barn for sheep and goats that grazed in this valley a long way from the original estate.
 As was tradition, workers used the local quarry stones as building materials.
 These stones were extracted from the woodlands as it was cleared to prepare land for vineyards and olive groves.
 The outside walls of “Casa Acacia” reflect this mingle of stones very clearly.

 In the years to come, these activities were moved to the newer structure of "Casa Patronale", named for its use as a summer residence for the owners.
 Once "Casa Acacia" and "Casa Pineta" stood as separate buildings, but in years to come , the space between them was enclosed, creating more living space for the workers.
 Together, the two buildings became the unusual, but harmonious, long unit it is today.

 Over the centuries as more people came to live here and the property changed owners, it became an independent and self-supporting farm.
 Thus more houses were built: "Casa Capannina", which housed the cows, "Il Fienile" became home to pigs and horses and a garage.
 "Casa Campana" was used as a granary, the old threshing space still exists.
 The youngest of the houses "Casa Patronale" was built around 1900, and clearly shows a different building style than the much older houses.
 Up until the 1950s, it also housed a wine cellar, cheese making facilities and a workshop.